 print('Finished Training')

 This code provides a basic framework for fine-tuning a ViT MAE model for image classification.
-You can adapt it to other downstream tasks by modifying the task-specific head, loss function, and evaluation metrics.
+Day to day, you can adapt it to other downstream tasks by modifying the task-specific head, loss function, and evaluation metrics.
 Remember to adjust the hyperparameters and training settings to optimize performance for your specific task and dataset.

 Challenges and Future Directions